weirdyang/sgsew-mysql-backend/readme.md

 ## 5. View api using swagger UI

    Navigate to `localhost:3000/docs` to view the swagger UI.
    The path is set in app.js: `require('./config/swagger')(app, '/docs')`

+## 6. View example on how to retrieve data from API and render in front end using AJAX calls

+    Navigate to `localhost:3000/test`